Zero-Bits/ss13.sh/README.md

 4. Play on Windows.

 # Credits
-Credit to /u/Xaltonon on reddit for the original bash script, as well as /u/KarniinTheMighty on reddit and Gman0064 on github for their fixes and guides.
+Credit to /u/Xaltonon on reddit for the original bash script and guide, as well as /u/KarniinTheMighty on reddit and Gman0064 on github for their fixes and guides.

 Additional credit to Zamura-0001 on BYOND for the icon being used.